Jozhus/SimpleCompression/README.md

 # SimpleCompression
-Compresses an array of integers
+Compresses an array of integers.

+2019